Wolkabout/WolkConnect-Arduino/examples/full_feature_set/README.md

 WolkConnect-Arduino is transportation layer agnostic which means it is up to the user of the library to provide socket to WolkAbout IoT platform.

 Provided examples are made for Genuino MKR1000.
-Porting to other Arduino board is done by replacing MKR1000 library with a library which fit selected board.
+Porting to other Arduino boards is done by replacing MKR1000 WiFi library with a library that fits the selected board.

 Supported protocol(s):
 * JSON single (PROTOCOL_JSON_SINGLE)